jtmuller5/AI-Twitter-History/README.md

 # <a name="templates"></a>📝 Templates

 ```
-ChatGPT is a FREE {insert employee type}.
+(The most popular thing on the internet} is a FREE {insert employee type}.

 But most people don't know how to use it.

-That's why I built 150 prompts to 10x your {task} in no-time.
+That's why I built {Something cool to help you do something}.

 And for the next 24 hours, it's FREE!